alex-braun/react-wasm-rust-template/README.md

 * [Follow directions here](https://www.rust-lang.org/tools/install) to setup the Rust toolchain for development.
 * Then, you'll need to setup [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/).  wasm-pack allows you to build, test, and publish Rust-generated WebAssembly components.

 All user editable wasm code can be found in the `web-assembly` directory.
-This folder is watched by webpack, so any updates will automatically trigger a re-compile and deploy the new code in `/src/compiled-wasm`.
+This folder is watched by webpack, so any updates will automatically trigger compilation and deploy the new code in `/src/compiled-wasm`.
 The contents of `compiled-wasm` is auto-generated so you should not be editing it directly.

 [Create React App](https://github.com/facebook/create-react-app)\
 [Rust](https://www.rust-lang.org)\